decentraland/sdk7-goerli-plaza/Pixel-Canvas-API/server/README.md

-# Pixel API Project
+# Pixel API

-This project provides a REST API for managing pixel data.
+This directory provides a REST API for managing pixel data.
 The API allows you to retrieve, add, and update pixel information in a database.
 The provided examples utilize restdb.io and SQLite databases.
 Restdb.io offers a straightforward setup, while SQLite offers more control and portability.

 ## Getting Started